shakibaam/wildclaims/Analysis/README.md

 ## Usage

-For detailed instructions on running the analysis scripts, please see the [Scripts README](Scripts/README.md).
+For detailed instructions on running the analysis scripts, please see the [root README](../README.md).

 Each script can be run independently to reproduce the analyzes reported in the paper.
 Make sure to install any required dependencies by running: